0x1F9F1/Open1560/docs/setup.md

 * If using Wine:
     * If the hardware renderer is slow, try enabling threaded OpenGL with the environment variable `mesa_glthread=true` for Mesa, or `__GL_THREADED_OPTIMIZATIONS=1` for Nvidia.
 * If your cursor does not move properly, try `-mousemode 1` or `-mousemode 2`.

-# Common Issues

-* The application was unable to start correctly (0xc0000022)
-    * Activate DirectPlay

 # Command Line Arguments